 Lunch & Food Available at the Market

 Youth Movement 360 Luncheon Booth on the Carolina Crapo Memorial Building Grounds.
 This group serves teens of Littleton and Profile High Schools.
-The teens would like to take a trip to Texas to help with the Hurricane Harvey Cleanup and Recovery.
-All the proceeds from their luncheon sales will go towards that project.
-Brats, Mac ‘n Cheese, Chili, Soups and More . . .
-Check out their Menu, by clicking here.
+Last year’s proceeds enabled the teens to take a trip to North Carolina to reroof a senior citizen’s home.
+Brats, Mac ‘n Cheese, Chili, Soups including Topic of The Town’s delicous Clam Chowder and More . . .
+Check out their menu, by clicking here.